Easy to Use

 5. The Shutdown: The shutdown is where the pellet smoker stays on for a further 5 minutes after cooking.
 This allows the smoker to get rid of any additional ash & smoke after cooking so you are left with a cleaner smoker.

 Combine all these components and you get one very easy to use and efficient smoker.
 Perfect for everyone form a complete beginner to a well-seasoned smoking master.

 However, there are some other elements that come into play when defining a good pellet smoker or the best pellet smoker.
-These factors can differ from person to person and do depend on exactly you want to get out of your pellet smoker.
-Let’s have a look at some of these other factors to keep in mind when you are choosing a pellet smoker.
+These factors can differ from person to person and do depend on exactly you want to get out of it.

 In the smoking world, bigger is not necessarily better.
 One of the first things that you should consider when buying a pellet smoker is the unit size.
 What exactly do you need it for?
 Will you be taking it away in the camper, over to the neighbours or an event?
 Or will it spend most of its life out on the Veranda?
 Secondly, you should decide how many people will regularly be cooking for.
 It's not going to be essential for you to get a large unit if you only plan to cook up for the family.

 We all want to open our smoker and have the perfect piece of meat.
 The best way to achieve this is by having a smoker that can hold a constant temperature.
 This allows you to perfect your cook times and take your meat out at the perfect time.
 The control board is the part of the smoker that looks after cook time, this is an essential part of a good smoker.

 All pellet smokers will have one of the four controllers.
 These four are set out below from the most basic to the most sophisticated.
 As you look at more high-quality smokers, they should include one of the more high quality controllers.
 As a general rule of thumb the more expensive smokers should have a one-touch non-PID controller or a PID controller.